B-Hartley/blood_donor/README.md

 - View your next scheduled appointment with date, time, and location
 - See all upcoming appointments
 - Monitor your donation credit count
-- Display your blood group
-- Track the total number of scheduled appointments
+- Track award milestones and achievements
 - Find donation venues near your location
 - Check for available appointment slots at donation centers
 - View detailed time slots for specific sessions